Skip to content

 Once a DifferentialEquation is defined and its harmonics specified, one can extract the harmonic equations using get_harmonic_equations, which itself is composed of the subroutines harmonic_ansatz, slow_flow, fourier_transform! and drop_powers.

 The harmonic equations use an additional time variable specified as slow_time in get_harmonic_equations.
-This is essentially a label distinguishing the time dependence of the harmonic variables (expected to be slow) from that of the oscillating terms (expeted to be fast).
+This is essentially a label distinguishing the time dependence of the harmonic variables (expected to be slow) from that of the oscillating terms (expected to be fast).
 When the equations are Fourier-transformed to remove oscillating terms, slow_time is treated as a constant.
 Such an approach is exact when looking for steady states.

 julia